School of Media and Journalism

 485 Publication Design (3).
 Prerequisite, JOMC 182; pre- or corequisite, JOMC 153; permission of the instructor.
 Detailed study and application of graphic design techniques in magazines, newspapers, advertising, and corporate communication.

-490 Special Topics in Mass Communication (1Ė3).
-Small classes on various aspects of journalism-mass communication with subjects and instructors varying each semester.
-Descriptions for each section available on the schoolís Web site under Course Details.
+490 Special Topics in Mass Communication (13).
+Small classes on various aspects of journalismmass communication with subjects and instructors varying each semester.
+Descriptions for each section available on the school's Web site under Course Details.

-491 Special Skills in Mass Communication (1Ė3).
-Courses on various skills in journalism-mass communication with subjects and instructors varying each semester.
+491 Special Skills in Mass Communication (13).
+Courses on various skills in journalismmass communication with subjects and instructors varying each semester.
 This course satisfies a skills- or craft-course requirement.
-Descriptions for each section available on the schoolís Web site under Course Details.
+Descriptions for each section available on the school's Web site under Course Details.

 551 Digital Media Economics and Behavior (3).
 The course will focus on the changing economics affecting 21st-century news organizations and the economic drivers of other content providers such as music companies, the film industry, online aggregators, and commerce sites for lessons that can be applied across industry segments.

-560 Medical Journalism (HBHE 660, HPM 550) (3).
-Prepares students to work as medical and health journalists for a variety of media, including print, broadcast, and the Internet.
-The course emphasizes writing skills and interpreting medical and health information for consumers.
+560 Medical and Science Journalism (HBEH 660, HPM 550) (3).
+Prepares students to work as medical and science journalists.
+The course emphasizes writing skills in all delivery formats and interpreting medical, health, and science information for consumers.

-561 Medical Reporting for the Electronic Media (HBHE 561, HPM 551) (3).
-Students work in teams to produce, script, and report medical and health stories for broadcast on "Carolina Week," the award-winning, student-produced television newscast.
+561 Medical and Science Video Storytelling (HBEH 561, HPM 551) (3).
+Students work in teams to produce, shoot, script and report medical, environmental, and science stories for broadcast on "Carolina Week," the award-winning, student-produced television newscast.

 564 Medical and Science Reporting (3).
 Prerequisite, JOMC 153.
 Required preparation, a second reporting or writing course.
 Focuses on developing strategies to research and write about medical issues, specifically selecting topics, finding and evaluating sources, and information gathering.
 Students produce a range of stories, from short consumer pieces to in-depth articles.